Koh Chang Sea Fishing Tours

-Private fishing boat hire – Eat Here Restaurant, Klong Son
+Private Fishing Charter – Eat Here Restaurant, Klong Son

 The owners of ‘Eat Here’ restaurant in Klong Son put together regular fishing trips which are advertised on their Facebook page during high season.
-And the boat can also be rented privately.
+And the boat can also be chartered privately.

 A day trip will begin at around 09:00 and end at 17:00.
 Food, fishing equipment and also snorkelling equipment is included in the price.
 The boat is based in Klong Son, in the north of the island and will take you to fishing and snorkelling spots nearby which aren’t visited by the large tour boats.
 The day is usually split between fishing and snorkelling.
 But if you are renting the boar privately then you can of course specify how you prefer to spend the day.